canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 When you post a link to your documentation somewhere (for example, on Mattermost or Discourse), it might be shown with a preview.
-This preview is configured through the Open Graph Protocol (OGP) configuration.
+This preview is configured through the Open Graph Protocol (:spellexception:`OGP`) configuration.

 If you don't know yet where your documentation will be hosted, you can leave the URL empty.
 If you do, specify the hosting URL.